ermshaua/preon/README.md

 # PRONO (PRecision ONcology NOrmalization)
-PRONO (PRecision Oncology NOrmalization) is a fuzzy search tool for medical entities.
+PRONO is a fuzzy search tool for medical entities.

 ## Installation